#DoYouRemember Sunday afternoon strolls in the park in your very best finery?

 - Sew short ends of muff and lining together to form tubes.

 2. Turn lining right side out.
-Insert into muff, right sides will be facing, sew around one end, turn muff right side out, insert lining back into muff with wrong sides facing, smooth secret pocket between layers.
+Insert into muff, right sides will be facing, and sew around one end.
+Turn the muff right side out, insert lining back into muff with wrong sides facing, and smooth secret pocket between layers.

 4. Attach cording and trims.

-Happy sewing and may the joy of crafting be upon you
+Happy sewing, and may the joy of crafting be with you!

 - Victorian-Era Style: DIY Little Girl’s Fur Muff with Matching Doll Fur Muff - August 20, 2022